Bridget From Trolls Tutorial: Modelling with Fondant

 6. Press with a rounded Dresden tool in order to make the eyeballs.
 Keep your sketch always in mind and keep the proportions of your character.

 7. For the nose, press upwards with your finger.
 This way, you’ll generate a little ball of modelling paste.
 Then, press the laterals and sharpen them.

 8. For the mouth, use a slightly rounded Dresden tool.
 First, mark the size and then press in order to sink it.
 You’ll need some space to glue the teeth.

 9. Repeat the same process for the chin.
-Check out Bridget’s chin first, as it is between the mouth and the end of the face.
+Check Bridget’s chin first, as it’s placed between the mouth and the end of the face.